googleapis/google-cloud-python/docs/dns-usage.rst

 closely to billing, and can provide default access control across all its datasets.
-If no ``project`` is passed to the client container, the library attempts to infer a project using the environment (including explicit environment variables, GAE, and GCE).
+If no ``project`` is passed to the client container, the library attempts to infer a project using the environment (including explicit environment variables, GAE, or GCE).

 To override the project inferred from the environment, pass an explicit ``project`` to the constructor, or to either of the alternative